RasppleII/a2server/README.md

 # A2SERVER
-AppleTalk server for Apple // computers developed by Ivan Drucker
+AppleTalk server for Apple // computers developed by Ivan Drucker, with substantial rework and by T. Joseph Carter

 Documentation here is sparse for the moment; see [Ivan's site]() for information about A2SERVER and how it all works.
 There's a lot there and it's